royedherrera1/cyclistic-bike-share-analysis/README.md

 This project analyzes Cyclistic bike-share trip data to understand how **annual members** and **casual riders** use the service differently.
 The goal is to generate actionable insights to support a marketing strategy focused on converting casual riders into annual members.

-Using two datasets (**Divvy 2019 Q1** and **Divvy 2020 Q1**), I performed data cleaning and standardization, merged both files into one dataset, and summarized user behavior patterns by weekday.
-The analysis shows clear behavioral differences between the two groups: members generate the majority of rides (higher frequency and consistency across weekdays), while casual riders tend to take fewer rides but with longer average duration—especially on weekends.
+Using two datasets (**Divvy 2019 Q1** and **Divvy 2020 Q1**), I cleaned and standardized the data in **Excel**, then merged and analyzed the datasets using **R (tidyverse)**.
+Finally, I built an interactive dashboard in **Tableau** to visualize key ridership trends by weekday.
+The analysis reveals clear behavioral differences between both segments: annual members generate the majority of rides (higher frequency and consistency across weekdays), while casual riders take fewer rides but with longer average trip durationespecially on weekends.

 Based on this, I recommend: